 Relapses of GPA after remission, along with the cumulative adverse effects produced by both the prednisone and cyclophosphamide administration, have stimulated the search for alternative treatments.
-Rituximab is not inferior to cyclphosphamide based upon randomized controlled trial.
+Rituximab is not inferior to cyclophosphamide based upon randomized controlled trials.
 A randomized study demonstrated clinical benefits of monthly, pulse therapy with cyclophosphamide compared with daily oral therapy.
 This study showed a reduction of side effects and a 57% reduction of total cyclophosphamide dose needed for disease control.
 The intravenous treatment group experienced significantly fewer infections, less leukopenia, and a possible reduction of gonadal toxicity as a result of decreased levels of follicle-stimulating hormone.
 Also, intermittent, intravenous cyclophosphamide is associated with less bladder toxicity than daily, oral therapy.
 Recent onset of disease, presence of renal involvement and absence of granulomas in the lung and airway characterize a cohort of subjects that shows a better response to intravenous cyclophosphamide.
 An oral combination of trimethoprim and sulfamethoxazole reduces relapse rates in some forms of GPA, sparing additional cytotoxic and glucocorticoid therapy.
 However, the long-term effectiveness of trimethoprim/sulfamethoxazole therapy is doubtful making monotherapy risky and not recommended.
 Weekly, oral, pulse–administration of methotrexate is also effective in controlling GPA and is a consideration if cyclophosphamide toxicity or adverse gonadal effects with sterility is an overriding concern.
 Methotrexate therapy is not recommended for severe, immediately life-threatening disease.
 Limited data support the efficacy of mycophenolate mofetil and calcineurin inhibitors, such as cyclosporine and tacrolimus, in the treatment of necrotizing vasculitis.
-Inhibitors of tumor necrosis factor—such as etanercept—are not effective in GPA.
+Inhibitors of tumor necrosis factor - such as etanercept - are not effective in GPA.
 Intravenous gamma globulin may be of some value in EGPA.
 Monoclonal antibodies that target IL-5 and eosinophils in EGPA have not been adequately studied and are not recommended.
 The selective C5a receptor inhibitor avacopan in a multicenter phase 2 trial showed some promising results in AAV.

 Giant-cell vasculitis (GCA) typically affects large arteries that have an elastic lamina (Figure 4).